theiagen/tbp-parser/docs/outputs/looker.md

 ## Resistance columns

 Each antimicrobial drug listed in the input `--coverage_bed` file will be represented by one column in the Looker report.
 The column name will be the antimicrobial drug name in lowercase.
-This can be customized by adding content to the `OUTPUT_RENAMING` dictionary in a configuration file, though please be aware that this will change every instance of that drug name in **all** output reports.
+This can be customized by adding content to the `FIND_AND_REPLACE` dictionary in a configuration file, though please be aware that this will change every instance of that drug name in **all** output reports.

-Drug interpretation severity is ranked as follows (from high to low): **R > U > S > WT > Insufficient Coverage **.
+Drug interpretation severity is ranked as follows (from high to low): **R > R-Interim > U > S-Interim > S > WT > Insufficient Coverage > NA**.

 | Column name | Explanation | Source |
 | --- | --- | --- |